Yolo Vision Shenzhen

 from ultralytics import YOLO

-# Load the YOLO11 model, which utilizes a feature pyramid architecture for multi-scale detection
+# Load the YOLO26 model, which utilizes an advanced feature pyramid architecture

 # Run inference on an image to detect objects ranging from small to large